diarmidmackenzie/sdt-condensed/CET part 1.md

 A study by Ross in 1975 found a difference between children being told they would receive an (unspecified) prize for playing a drum, and those who were told they would receive a prize that was in a box in front of them.
 Only for the latter group was intrinsic motivation to play with the drum diminished.

-Therefore it appears that the salience of the rewards is also significant in terms of the tendency of rewards to undermine intrinsic motivation.
+Therefore it appears that the salience of the rewards (i.e. to what extent they are at the forefront of awareness) is also significant in terms of the tendency of rewards to undermine intrinsic motivation.

 Overall, it appears that to undermine intrinsic motivation, rewards must be introduced before the activity begins, must be salient, and must be contingent.
 It is notable that these attributes are all evident when rewards are used in a controlling manner.